Dr Miguel Ribeiro Ramos

 B15 2TT, United Kingdom

-Miguel is a Senior Lecturer in the School of Social Policy in the Department of Social Policy, Sociology and Criminology.
+Miguel is a Senior Lecturer in the School of Social Policy and Society in the Department of Social Policy, Sociology and Criminology.
 In his work, Miguel investigates the impact of the social environment on people’s well-being and health, especially of those who face disadvantage in our societies.

 Feedback and office hours